Skip to main content

 Step 1: Create your Astro Cloud IDE project

-1. Log in to Astro, select a Workspace, and click Cloud IDE in the left menu.
+1. In the Astro UI, select a Workspace, and click Cloud IDE in the left menu.

 2. Click + Project and give your Astro Cloud IDE project a name and a description.